IvanMed1002/BruteForceAttackProject/README.md

 <h1>Part 3: Install and configure Sysmon & Splunk on Windows target machine and Windows Server.
 Both Windows machine will collect telemetry and send logs over to Splunk server.</h1>

 <b>1.
-Set networking setting to NAT to have all VMs on the same network for internet access and communciation between VMs. </b>
+Set networking settings to NAT to have all VMs on the same network for internet access and communication between VMs.</b>

 <img src="https://i.imgur.com/5ib2M63.png"/>